 There is also some question of whether space fighters make any sense from a military, scientific, and economic standpoint.

 And another thing: if you maneuver, you are NOT going to be slammed into walls by high gee forces like a NASCAR race car driver.
 It doesn't work that way unless you have an atmosphere and wings.
 The only thing you will feel is a force in the same direction that the rocket exhaust is shooting, which will be equal to magnitude to the acceleration the engine is producing.
 Since Rockets Are Not Boats, the force generally be in the direction the crew considers as "down", as defined by the rocket's design.
 It will never be "sideways" (except under silly situations, like occupying a spinning centrifugal gravity ring while the rocket is accelerating).

-Spacecraft do not necessarily travel in the direction their nose is pointing.
-During an engine burn the thrust will be in the direction of the nose.
+During an engine burn the thrust will be in the direction of the nose (and the exhaust will go in the opposite direction).
 But once the thrust is off, the ship can turn to any orientation.
 It can fly "sideways" through space if it wants.
 This can be important during space combat, in order to get your ship's weapons to bear on the enemy.